Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Carlos Santana At The Plate

-- Santana will look to extend his five-game hitting streak.
-He's batting .429 with one homer over the course of his last games.
+- Santana will look to extend his six-game hitting streak.
+He's batting .400 with one homer over the course of his last games.

-- Santana has reached base via a hit in 89 games this year (of 143 played), and had multiple hits in 32 of those games.

-- Santana has had at least one RBI in 35.7% of his games this year (51 of 143), with two or more RBI 22 times (15.4%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Santana has picked up an RBI in 36.1% of his games this year, with two or more RBI in 16.0% of his games.
+He has also driven in three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.